W1W1-M/Lentit/README.md

 ## Project assets in releases
 * Mind map in MindNode format
+* MVVM presentation in Keynote format
+* DataModels presentation in Keynote format

 ## Contributing
 If you would like to contribute I'm open, let's chat !